emsnyder/leadingarm/sightlines/IO-AND/README.md

 **Other Notes:**

 Can't get a great fit for CII.
+Hard to distiguish between AND and STREAM components...